 SETTING & STYLE: The play takes place in a time out of time on a remote mountaintop, above, around and inside a Golden Cage which is built into a craggy cliff, 500,000 feet in the air.

-The inside of the cage is filled with shelves, nicknacks, costumes, marble collections, wigs, bottles, instruments and books – and in the middle of the cage is an immense desk.
+The inside of the cage is filled with shelves, nicknacks, costumes, marble collections, wigs, bottles, instruments and books – most of which are just painted on the walls.
+In the middle of the cage is an immense desk.

 Video & Audio Clips